yagopv/portfolio/_posts/2014-01-04-zarahome-web.markdown

 project-date: January 2014
 client: Open Source
 category: Web Development
-description:
+---
 I was developing new features for the old Zara Home site for a while.
----